 - A Good Stroller: And speaking of strollers and wheelchairs, if you’re going to be out a lot this summer you’ll want to have a good stroller.
 There are many choices on the market for nice, supportive special needs strollers for kids of all ages.
 We have the Convaid Cruiser and absolutely love it!
 I highly recommend getting the Pneumatic Knobby Tires because they can handle varying terrain pretty easily.
 These strollers are expensive, so talk to your PT about getting it covered through your insurance.

 - Stroller Canopy: Some strollers (like the Convaid Cruiser) come with canopies that fit the stroller, but many don’t.
-If you need a good canopy that provides a lot of shade, check out this one from Kiddopotamus.
-It fits almost any stroller and offers a very wide area of shade.
-We had this one with our old stroller and loved it!
-You can also use it on car seats if you need extra shade in the car.
+Universal stroller covers fit almost any stroller and offer a very wide area of shade.
+You can also use them on car seats if you need extra shade in the car.